Extension of unimodular gravity and the cosmological constant: Comparison with condensed matter physics

-If there is no external pressure, $P_\text{external}=0$, one obtains the nullification of the effective cosmological constant:
+If there is no external pressure, $P_\text{external}=0$, one obtains the nullification of the effective cosmological constant,

 Here, the nullification of the vacuum energy is provided by the absence of an external environment.
-But only self-sustained vacua can exist in the absence of external pressure.
+But only self-sustained systems can exist in the absence of external pressure.

-For the example (\ref{Expansion3}), self-sustained vacua exist if $\chempot > \epsilon(\Phi_{0})$.
-The vacua with $\chempot <\epsilon(\Phi_{0})$ are not self-sustained, the cosmological constant (the analog of the external pressure) is nonzero and leads to expansion or contraction of these vacua (possibly a de-Sitter-type universe).
+For the example \eqref{eq:example-epsilon-rhoV}, self-sustained vacua exist if $\chempot\,M^{4} > \epsilon(\Phi_{0})$.
+The vacua with $\chempot\,M^{4} <\epsilon(\Phi_{0})$ are not self-sustained, so that the cosmological constant (the analog of the external pressure) is nonzero and leads to expansion or contraction of these vacua (a de-Sitter-type universe).